-Another set of policies needed to support the success of the NREF are efficiency standards.
-Without continuing and improving established efficiency standards for cars and trucks, home appliances, airplanes, buildings and many other products that use energy, it would be difficult for the low-cost renewable energy supply to replace all fossil fuel energy while having to keep up with the increased demand that would be generated from less efficient use.
-Under the Not Impossible Plan energy stays relatively cheap, so rising costs of energy cannot be counted on to persuade consumers and businesses to purchase the most efficient options.
-The efficiency policies needed would likely be simply extensions of policies already in place in most places in the world for new products and buildings, such as the Corporate Average Fuel Economy (CAFE) standard for cars and Leadership in Energy and Environmental Design (LEED) for buildings.
+We need continuous improvement in efficiency standards for cars and trucks, home appliances, airplanes, buildings and many other products that use energy to minimize waste.
+However the goal is not efficiency at any cost.
+Any costs for improvements in efficiency must be balanced against savings in energy usage.

+Under the Not Impossible Plan energy stays relatively cheap, so high cost energy cannot be counted on to persuade consumers and businesses to purchase efficient options.
+The efficiency policies needed would likely be simply extensions of policies already in place in most places in the world for new products and buildings, such as the Corporate Average Fuel Economy (CAFE) standard for cars and Leadership in Energy and Environmental Design (LEED) for buildings, as well as the Energy Star program for appliances.